Gimlet Media: Undone

 In November 2016, Gimlet described their new documentary series Undone as a show about "the things that happened when you weren't looking."
-It was hosted by Pat Walters, who'd previously been a producer for Radiolab.
-For the show's season finale, Walters announced that Undone would not be returning for another season.
+It was hosted by Pat Walters, who had previously been a producer for Radiolab.
+During the show's season finale, Walters announced that Undone would not be returning for another season.

 Surprisingly Awesome

 Gimlet launched Surprisingly Awesome, originally featuring Adam Davidson and Adam McKay, on November 3, 2015.
 Producer Rachel Ward filled in for Davidson or McKay throughout season 1 when one or both were unavailable.
-On October 5, 2016, Ward announced at the beginning of season 1 episode 22 that Davidson and McKay had left the podcast.
-In episode 23 on January 19, 2017, Ward announced that she would be moving on to another Gimlet project and the show was then replaced by Flora Lichtman's Every Little Thing.
+On October 5, 2016, Ward announced that Davidson and McKay had left the podcast.
+In episode 23, on January 19, 2017, Ward announced that she would be moving on to another Gimlet project and the show was then replaced by Flora Lichtman's Every Little Thing.

 The premise of the show was to take seemingly uninteresting topics and, by exploring their stories, show that they are actually of interest.

 Twice Removed

-Twice Removed was Gimlet's first family history podcast, which aimed to prove "we're one big family."
+Twice Removed was a family history podcast, which Gimlet claimed aimed to prove "we're one big family."
 The show was announced on December 5, with the first season debuting on December 16, 2016.
-Featured individuals included Abbi Jacobson of Broad City, Ted Allen of the Food Network and writer Dan Savage.
+Featured individuals included Abbi Jacobson of Broad City, Ted Allen of the Food Network, and writer Dan Savage.
 On June 16, 2017, Gimlet announced that no new episodes would be produced beyond a series finale released that same day.

 StartUp

 StartUps first episode aired on September 5, 2014, and was hosted by Alex Blumberg.
 Through documentary-style storytelling, the podcast shares Blumberg's experience building Gimlet Media from an idea through to a startup business.
 In episode 12 of season 1, Blumberg announced his new co-host, Lisa Chow.
 The podcast has won a Gracie Award as well as a Gerald Loeb Award for Distinguished Business and Financial Journalism.

 While the initial podcast subject of the development of Gimlet Media is routinely addressed, subsequent seasons have featured an array of different startups and business personalities, including American Apparel founder Dov Charney, venture capitalist Arlan Hamilton, a church plant applying business practices to the non profit sector, and the rise of Success Academy Charter Schools among others.

-The final season of Startup covered the process of Gimlet's acquisition by Spotify and the podcast formally concluded with its final regular episode on October 18, 2019.Alex, Inc., a TV sitcom based on Blumberg, StartUp, and Gimlet Media, debuted on ABC on March 28, 2018.
+The final season of Startup covered the process of Gimlet's acquisition by Spotify and the podcast formally concluded with its final regular episode on October 18, 2019.

+Alex, Inc., a TV sitcom based on Blumberg, StartUp, and Gimlet Media, debuted on ABC on March 28, 2018.

+The Nod

-The NodThe Nod was a culture podcast designed to "gleefully explore all the beautiful, complicated dimensions of Black life."
+The Nod was a culture podcast designed to "gleefully explore all the beautiful, complicated dimensions of Black life."
 Anchored by Mogul producer Eric Eddings and former Sampler host Brittany Luse, The Nod premiered in July 2017, supplanting their former self-produced For Colored Nerds podcast.
-The Nod ended in early 2020 due to Eddings and Luse moving to a new daily short form show on Quibi also entitled "The Nod".
+The Nod ended in early 2020 due to Eddings and Luse moving to a new daily short form show on Quibi also entitled The Nod.